-The School's Behaviour for Learning Policy clearly states the situations which will normally lead to a suspension but it is also at the discretion of the Headteacher (or the Deputy Headteacher in his/her absence) to suspend for an incident which may not be covered by the policy and which is deemed to be of equal seriousness.
+The School's Behaviour for Learning Policy clearly states the situations which will normally lead to a suspension but it is also at the discretion of the Headteacher (or the Senior Deputy Headteacher/Senior Assistant Headteacher acting in absence) to suspend for an incident which may not be covered by the policy and which is deemed to be of equal seriousness.
 Suspension will not be used for minor incidents, poor academic performance, punctuality concerns or breaches of uniform rules (except where the latter is resulting in persistent and open defiance of such rules).
 The length of suspension is at the discretion of the Headteacher but will be for the shortest time deemed appropriate.